 Entry criteria varies, depending on the highest qualification you currently hold.
 Entry requirements are as follows:

-You should hold a UK first degree at 2:1 or above or equivalent and relevant work experience, where appropriate to the subject.
-You should also hold a qualification at Level 3 or above in the subject area you teach in, if this is different from that of your degree.
+• Postgraduate Certificate/Postgraduate Diploma in Education applicants - students should hold a UK first degree at 2:1 or above or equivalent and relevant work experience, where appropriate to the subject.
+Students should also hold a qualification at Level 3 or above in the subject area they teach in, if this is different from that of their degree.

 Need more information or can’t find the course you’re looking for?
 We can book you in to speak with our dedicated Advice & Guidance team about your options at The City of Liverpool College.
 With hundreds of courses and flexible learning, we’re sure to have something to meet your needs.